Please read the information below before filling out the interest form.

 The Successful Outcomes After Release Program (SOAR) is designed to provide gainful employment to former offenders that meet program guidelines while supplementing the city's existing workforce in areas of critical need.
 The city will designate temporary positions for a period of six months.
-Under immediate supervision, SOAR participants will perform routine labor jobs in the Community Development, Fairgrounds, Vegetation Management, Cemetery, and Recreation and Parks Departments, such as landscaping, mowing, maintaining public and historic buildings, picking up paper and debris on public property and streets, and assisting with housing code enforcement.
-In addition, participants will be provided life skills training via lectures, group discussions, and activities such as goal setting; planning; interpersonal relationship skills; diversity; personal accountability; financial management; communication; GED and/or post-secondary education; job search techniques; self-presentation; and resume writing (in conjunction with the existing Youth Build Program).
+Under immediate supervision, SOAR participants will perform routine labor jobs such as landscaping, mowing, maintaining public and historic buildings, picking up paper and debris on public property and streets, and assisting with housing code enforcement.
+In addition, participants will be provided life skills training via lectures, group discussions, and activities such as goal setting; planning; interpersonal relationship skills; diversity; personal accountability; financial management; communication; GED and/or post-secondary education; job search techniques; self-presentation; and resume writing.

 Program participants will be encouraged to apply for full-time positions within the city at any time during their participation in the SOAR Program.

 - Daily program operations, including budget development and monitoring;

 - Reassessing needs and making recommendations for improvement when necessary;